-As one of the commemorative projects of the 120th anniversary of the Kyoto Chamber of Commerce and Industry, stone monuments inscribed with poems were built in parks located in the area associated with Ogura-hyakunin-isshu.
-The area is within one kilometer’s distance from Arashiyama and Sagano in Ukyo-ku, Kyoto city.
+As one of the commemorative projects held for the Kyoto Chamber of Commerce and Industry’s 120th anniversary in 2007, stone monuments inscribed with poems were built in parks and other locations within a 1km radius in the Arashiyama-Sagano area of Kyoto City’s Ukyo Ward, the birthplace of the Ogura Hyakunin Isshu.

 Famous stones taken from all over Japan, includings ones that represent Kyoto such as Kurama stones, Kibune stones and Kamo River stones were used for the poem-inscribed stones, which feature mainly words written in the kana (or native Japanese) syllabary by calligraphers deeply associated with Kyoto.